 For more information on how to deal with elderly parents living with you or what care options are available check out the below link!

 Thinking about alternatives?
 Check out How about more care at home?
+If your relative definitely needs round-the-clock support, but you are not sure about them moving in with you, then consider live-in care.

 If you have experience of moving your parents in with you, or if you’d like to ask others about their experience, join the conversation in our Forum Moving parents in with you.